Pope Francis shows slight improvement and resumes some work, while still critical, Vatican says

 For over a year, Francis has checked in daily via videocall with the Argentine priest, the Rev. Gabriel Romanelli, who leads the Catholic community at the church, which during Israel's war had served as a shelter for Palestinians.
 Romanelli had reported hearing from Francis soon after he was hospitalized, but not since.
 He had sent Francis a video, and the pope called to thank him, the Vatican said.

-At the Gemelli hospital, where Francis has been since Feb.
-14 after a bout of bronchitis worsened, the mood was nevertheless grim.
-Bishop Claudio Giuliodori presided over an emotional, standing-room-only Mass in the chapel named for St. John Paul II, who was hospitalized there many times; Some of the estimated 200 people who attended were in white doctor’s coats or green surgical scrubs; some knelt in prayer.
+At the Gemelli hospital, the mood was nevertheless grim.
+Bishop Claudio Giuliodori presided over an emotional, standing-room-only Mass in the chapel named for John Paul, who was hospitalized there many times.
+Some of the estimated 200 people who attended were in white doctor’s coats or green surgical scrubs; some knelt in prayer.

 “We are very sorry.
 Pope Francis is a good pope, let’s hope that he makes it.
 Let us hope," said a choked-up Filomena Ferraro, who was visiting a relative at Gemelli on Monday.
 “We are joining him with our prayers but what else can we do?”